edaerer/dinosorun/README.md

 # dinosorun
-First game I ever made.
+First game I've ever made.

 * If you touch a snail you LOSE.
 * If you touch a fly you LOSE.